Q: What all does the What's Your Mutt DNA kit test for?

-Q: How long will it take after I send my kit back to get my results?
+Q: How long will it take after I send my What's Your Mutt kit back to get my results?

-Q: What should I do if I never got my kit or results in the mail?
+Q: What should I do if I never got my What's Your Mutt kit or results in the mail?

 A: Contact us at [email protected] and we will sort out the problem.

-Q: Do you have customer service if I have questions about my results?
+Q: Does What's Your Mutt have customer service if I have questions about my results?

 A: Yes, you can contact our customer service at [email protected].

-Q: Will you send a physical copy of my dog’s report?
+Q: Will What's Your Mutt DNA send a physical copy of my dog’s report?

-A: No. We will email you a copy of your dog’s report as soon as we have completed their results.
+A: No. What's Your Mutt will email you a copy of your dog’s report as soon as we have completed their results.
 If you would like a physical copy, the version we send is printer-friendly and can be printed from home.

 Q: Are the disease results a diagnosis?

-A: No, we can only test your dog’s susceptibility to a disease.
+A: No, What's Your Mutt DNA can only test your dog’s susceptibility to a disease.
 We test your dog for genetic markers that have been shown to be associated with certain health conditions.
-Just because we determine your dog is susceptible to a health condition does not necessarily mean that they will develop it, but it does mean that they possess markers in their DNA that have been shown to be associated with that condition.
+However, just because we determine your dog is susceptible to a health condition does not necessarily mean that they will develop it; but it does mean that they possess markers in their DNA that have been shown to be associated with that condition.
 If we determine your dog is not susceptible to a health condition, that does not necessarily mean that they are safe from developing it, but it does mean that we did not find any markers from our database in your dog’s DNA that have been shown to be associated with that condition.
 See Understanding Your Results for more information.
 We recommend discussing your results with your veterinarian to determine the best plan moving forward for your dog.

 Q: My dog doesn’t look like any of the breeds listed.
 Does this mean the test is wrong?